zeromind-xyz/how-to-get-interviews/rules-of-the-game/how-companies-hire.md

 5. Interviews with engineers.
 6. Behavioral interview (usually with the hiring manager)
 7. Offer.

-(TODO: clean, minimal flow diagram with these steps).

 A recruiter is someone who's usually not technical and is responsible for managing the hiring process from sourcing candidates, setting up interviews with the technical team, to handing the offer to the candidate and answering any question they may have.
 Basically, at any step of your interview process with a company, the recruiter you're working with will be your primary point of contact with that company.